-Firstly, short-term climate conditions primarily focus on research with forecasting periods ranging from quarters, months, weeks, to a few days.
-They include short-term temperature, wind, relative humidity, soil moisture, precipitation, and lightning, as well as corresponding indices such as the Palmer Drought Severity Index (PDSI) and FWI.
-Temperature and various humidity conditions can influence fuel condition, such as transpiration and moisture content, which further affect the environmental moisture condition and wildfire risk.
-Wind direction, wind speed, and other related indices such as mean wind power density (MWPD) and mean wind speed (MWS) can impact fire spread and intensity, making them commonly used parameters in wildfire prediction.
-Unlike other parameters, lightning can serve as an ignition factor for wildfires.
+Short-term weather conditions focus primarily on predicting the impact of weather conditions over quarters, months, weeks, or days on fire risk.
+These include short-term temperature, wind, relative humidity, soil moisture, precipitation, and lightning, as well as corresponding indices like the Palmer Drought Severity Index (PDSI) and the FWI.
+Temperature and various humidity conditions affect fuel conditions, such as evapotranspiration and moisture content, which in turn influence the wildfire risk.
+Wind direction, wind speed, and other related metrics like Mean Wind Power Density (MWPD) and Mean Wind Speed (MWS) affect fire spread and intensity, making them commonly used parameters in wildfire prediction.
+Unlike other parameters, lightning can act as an ignition factor for wildfires.